Weary passengers disembark crippled Carnival ship in Alabama

 * Doubts grow whether stimulus can last with policymakers divided

-MOBILE, Alabama Thousands of relieved passengers poured ashore from a stinking cruise ship on Friday after five days adrift in the Gulf of Mexico with overflowing toilets and stench filled cabins.
+MOBILE, Ala., Feb 15 Thousands of relieved passengers poured ashore from a stinking cruise ship on Friday after five days adrift in the Gulf of Mexico with overflowing toilets and stench filled cabins.

 Exhausted passengers lined the ship's decks, waving towels and flashlights, cheering and singing "Sweet Home Alabama" as tug-boats pulled the stricken Carnival Triumph into the port of Mobile, Alabama.

-Some travellers kissed the ground when they walked off, others disembarked wearing the ship's white bath robes, part souvenir and part protection against a chilly night.
+Some travelers kissed the ground when they walked off, others disembarked wearing the ship's white bath robes, part souvenir and part protection against a chilly night.

 With only one working elevator, it took several hours to get the more than 4,200 people off the ship, Carnival said.
 Passengers were greeted dockside with warm food, blankets and cell phones to call family and friends.